what we do.

 collaboration

-PWYW builds trust and partnerships by valuing each food donor's unique contribution rather than enforcing rigid pricing.
+PWYW builds trust and partnerships.
+It values each food donor’s unique contribution instead of using strict pricing.

 inclusivity

-PWYW accommodates businesses of all sizes, ensuring that surplus food from all sources can be recovered and redistributed.
+PWYW supports businesses of all sizes.
+It ensures that surplus food from various sources is recovered and redistributed.

 Ensure dignity and access